|We Need Your Support!

 Students Honored in Vermont Treasurer's Financial Literacy Programs

-You are invited to our next Vermont Jump$tart meeting on Friday, December 10 at 2:00-4:00 p.m.
-Location to be announced.
+You are invited to our next Vermont Jump$tart meeting on Friday, March 13, at 2:00-4:00 p.m. at the Vermont Bankers Association, 89 Main Street (third floor of City Center), Montpelier.

 South Burlington High School was awarded the Vermont Treasury Cup as the winner of the 2014 challenge.
 State Treasurer Beth Pearce awarded the gold challenge cup to the team.
 Pictured here with the State Treasurer are: (top l to r) Sara Ruch, Charlotte Mills, Coach Eric Stone, Ben Jewkes and Phil Holt.